coateshl/nextgenresearcher-2018/docs/resource_fair.md

 Are you a graduate/doctoral student, post doc, and/or early career faculty, staff at IUPUI?
 Do you have questions about resources and support available to get you to that next stage of your career?

-This resource fair gives you the opportunity to learn about services for early career researchers plus you'll have the chance to chat with folks that provide these services!
+This resource fair gives you the opportunity to learn about services available to you plus you'll have the chance to chat with folks that provide these services!
+See below for a list of current list of exhibitors and

+And we'll have snacks! :hamburger::cookie::coffee::tea:

 ## Who will be there?